ArkhamDotCards/thesandsofmemphis/README.md

 ### What?
 [The Trials of Memphis](https://www.arkham.cards/trials-of-memphis) is a 'fan-brew' cycle/expansion set designed by the [Arkham.cards](https://patreon.com/arkhamdotcards) team to be compatible with [Arkham Horror: The Card Game](https://www.fantasyflightgames.com/en/products/arkham-horror-the-card-game/) by [Fantasy Flight Games](https://www.fantasyflightgames.com/).

-The Ghosts of Onigawa cycle consists of two component 'products':
+The Trials of Memphis cycle consists of two component 'products':

 - The Trials of Memphis Investigator Expansion
 - The Trials of Memphis Campaign Expansion